 Document body mass index (BMI) for all patients with asthma.
 Because of other potential contributors to dyspnea and wheeze in obese patients, it is important to confirm the diagnosis of asthma with objective measurement of variable airflow limitation (Box 1-2, p.17).
-Asthma is more common in obese than non-obese patients, 47 but both over- and underdiagnosis of asthma occur in obesity.
-48,48
+Asthma is more common in obese than non-obese patients, but both over- and underdiagnosis of asthma occur in obesity.

 As for other patients with asthma, ICS are the mainstay of treatment in obese patients (Evidence B), although their response may be reduced.
-289 Weight reduction should be included in the treatment plan for obese patients with asthma (Evidence B).
-Increased exercise alone appears to be insufficient (Evidence B), however a weight loss program plus twice-weekly aerobic and strength exercises improved symptom control, lung function and inflammatory markers compared with weight loss alone (Evidence B).
-291 Weight loss improves asthma control, lung function, health status and reduces medication needs in obese patients, ^{292,293} but the quality of some studies is poor.
-The most striking results have been observed after bariatric surgery, ^{294,295} but even 5-10% weight loss can lead to improved asthma control and quality of life.
-290
+Weight reduction should be included in the treatment plan for obese patients with asthma (Evidence B).
+Increased exercise alone appears to be insufficient (Evidence B); however a weight loss program plus twice-weekly aerobic and strength exercises improved symptom control, lung function and inflammatory markers compared with weight loss alone (Evidence B).
+Weight loss improves asthma control, lung function, health status and reduces medication needs in obese patients, have been observed after bariatric surgery, but even 5-10% weight loss can lead to improved asthma control and quality of life.
+Health status and reduces medication needs in obese patients, have been observed after bariatric surgery, but even 5-10% weight loss can lead to improved asthma control and quality of life.